 Treatment involves medication that’s injected into the sore or rubbed on it.
 Keeping the wound covered with a clean dressing will help it heal and prevent infection.

-Fissures sometimes heal on their own.
+They sometimes heal on their own.
 If they don’t, treatments include nitroglycerin cream, pain-relieving cream, and Botox injections to promote healing and ease discomfort.
-Surgery is an option for fissures that haven’t healed with other treatments.
+Surgery is an option for fissures that have not healed with other treatments.

-The same breakouts that affect many teenagers can also be a problem in some people with Crohn’s disease.
-These skin eruptions aren’t from the disease itself, but from the steroids used to treat Crohn’s.
+The same breakouts that affect many teenagers can also be a concern for some people with Crohn’s disease.
+These skin eruptions aren’t from the condition itself but from the steroids used to treat Crohn’s.

-Steroids are usually prescribed only short-term to manage Crohn’s flares.
+Doctors usually prescribe steroids only in the short term to manage Crohn’s flares.
 Once you stop taking them, your skin should clear up.

 Although skin tags are harmless, they may become irritated in the anal area when feces get stuck in them.
 Wiping well after each bowel movement and keeping the area clean can prevent irritation and pain.